CumulusNetworks/docs/content/cumulus-netq-51/Whats-New/_index.md

 - Added an endpoint to retrieve NetQ's version
 - Added a fault tolerance mechanism that allows NVLink switches with at least two out-of-band management ports to maintain connectivity to NMX controller and telemetry services in case of port failure.
 - Queries to the `compute-nodes` endpoint now return hostnames within the response
-- Performance improvements to scale deployments
 - Refer to the {{<link title="NetQ NVLink API Changelog">}} for a comprehensive list of changes

 ## Upgrade Paths

 NetQ 5.1 is available exclusively for on-premises deployments.
 You can upgrade to 5.1 if your deployment is running version 5.0 or 4.15.
-First {{<link title="Back Up and Restore NetQ" text="back up your NetQ data">}}, then concurrently restore your data and upgrade NetQ during a {{<link title="Install the NetQ System" text="new NetQ 5.0 installation">}}.
+First {{<link title="Back Up and Restore NetQ" text="back up your NetQ data">}}, then concurrently restore your data and upgrade NetQ during a {{<link title="Install the NetQ System" text="new NetQ 5.1 installation">}}.

 {{%notice note%}}
-If your NetQ deployment uses combined Ethernet and NVLink mode, only your Ethernet data can be backed up and restored.
+- If your NetQ deployment uses combined Ethernet and NVLink mode, only your Ethernet data can be backed up and restored.
 NVLink data is excluded from the backup and restoration process.
+- NetQ does not support performing a backup on version 5.1.0 and restoring it to the same version (5.1.0).
 {{%/notice%}}

 ## Compatible Agent Versions